 Skip to content

-Practical definitions of the terms developers actually use, with links to related tools.
+Practical definitions of the words developers actually use, with links to the tools that put them to work.

 What is ASCII?